 The nature of TCM is a holistic one, which encourages a fully-functional and well-kept body.

 This is why treatments don’t necessarily focus on a particular fertility-related problem.

 Instead, they aim to improve all systems of your body and mind.

 To quote Physician Lin: "If you sleep well, have good appetite and digestion, feel energetic and have a healthy sense of self, then all bodily systems should work efficiently, including the reproductive components".

 Physician Lin explained to a reader that TCM is essentially a lifestyle changing process, and having a diet that is in sync with the treatment should definitely increase its efficacy.

 TCM fertility treatments usually produce results in 3 to 6 months

-After a full assessment is made and treatments begin, a time frame of between 3 to 6 months is usually needed to see improvement of body constitution, and to prepare the body for pregnancy.
+After a full assessment is made and treatments begin, a time frame of between 3 to 6 months is usually needed to see improvement of the body constitution, and to prepare the body for pregnancy.

 Of course, the effects depend on a person’s unique body attributes.
 Some may take a shorter time to conceive, while others require a longer period of time.

-Stress levels, diet and lifestyle can also play a part in how well you respond to acupuncture and herbal medication.
+Stress levels, diet, and lifestyle can also play a part in how well you respond to acupuncture and herbal medication.